Finding Jobs & Internships in Environmental Studies

 Helpful Tips & Hints

 At a minimum, we require students to complete one internship prior to graduation.
 Interns receive 3 credits from ENVN 4800.
-Details on the formal internship and ENVN 4800 can be found here.
 In addition, internships and jobs give students exposure to the types of careers available in the field of environmental science.
-Jobs and internships can be found at Universities, in the private for-profit and not-for-profit sector, and with local, state, and federal government agencies.
+Jobs and internships can be found at universities, in the private for-profit and not-for-profit sector, and with local, state, and federal government agencies.

 Decisions you need to make at this point include the type and timing of employment you hope to find.
 Are you looking for a position you can work at while also attending classes or are you able to devote full time (such as over summer) to work?
 Do you need to stay in the Omaha area or are you able to expand your horizons and accept a temporary position in another state (or country!)?

-Next, you need to find open positions.
+Find open positions.
 The obvious starting point is with your professors.
 Faculty are often aware of groups searching for new employees and may have positions available as research assistants.
-You can also talk to the Environmental Studies Life Sciences advisor, Dr. John McCarty (554-2849), Biology Department, (402) 554-2641.
-Dr. McCarty maintains an email list [UNO Environment List] that includes job and internship announcements - contact him if you would like to be added to the list.
+You can also talk to the Environmental Studies Life Sciences advisor, Dr. John McCarty, 402.554.2849;, Department of Biology, 402.554.2641.
+Dr. McCarty maintains an email list that includes job and internship announcements - contact him if you would like to be added to the list.